-Treatments range from surgery to chemotherapy and radiation therapy.
+Treatments range from surgery to chemotherapy.
 Your treatment options will vary based on what stage the cancer is in and where it is located.

-“Surgery is often the choice for earlier diagnoses while chemotherapy and radiation therapy are usually the option for late stages,” said Agarwal.
+“Surgery is often the choice for earlier diagnoses while chemotherapy is usually the option for late stages,” said Agarwal.
 “The more complex the cancer, the more advanced the cancer treatment needs to be.”

 It’s important to review all of your treatment options, including the possible side effects, with your doctors to help make the decision that best fits your needs.